-Currently, I am a associate professor of the practice of computational journalism at Boston University and an investigative reporter.
-Most recently, as a contributor to The New York Times, I co-authored the series Think Tanks Inc. Another investigation I co-authored for the The New York Times in 2014 was part of a package of stories that won the Pulitzer Prize for Investigative Reporting.
+Currently, I am a visiting associate professor of the practice of journalism at Boston University and a contributor to The Intercept.
+Previously, as a contributor to The New York Times, I co-authored the series Think Tanks Inc. Another investigation I co-authored for the The New York Times in 2014 was part of a package of stories that won the Pulitzer Prize for Investigative Reporting.
 Next up is a nationwide, data-driven investigation of federal prosecutorial misconduct and accountability for The Intercept.
 Previously, I was an investigative journalism fellow at Harvard University.

 I grew up in California and graduated from the Missouri School of Journalism in December 2001.
 While in J-school, I worked as a photojournalist for The Maneater, a student newspaper (favorite shot here) and as a beat reporter at the daily Columbia Missourian.
 I began my career as a writer at the Center for Public Integrity in January 2002, where I co-authored Harmful Error: Investigating Americas Local Prosecutors, The Buying of the President 2004 and Windfalls of War, an investigation into defense contracts that won a George Polk Award.
 In 2004, I joined the watchdog team at the San Diego Union-Tribune, where I was a finalist for the Livingston Award for Young Journalists for stories examining how the city mishandled public land.
 In 2007, after wildfires ravaged San Diego County, my prize-winning investigation into contractors the city hired to haul away debris resulted in a federal criminal probe and taxpayer settlement.
 In 2009, I left the Union-Tribune to join inewsource.
 In 2012, I continued writing occasionally for inewsource while launching my career as a freelance journalist, where my investigations appeared on the web, radio, television and in print.
 I also joined the Lab@Edmond J. Safra Center for Ethics at Harvard University as an investigative journalism fellow and later joined the Project on Public Narrative at Harvard University.